Frequently Asked Questions About Pennsylvania Workers’ Compensation

 What happens if I do not tell my employer about my injury?

-If the injury is not reported after 120 days, you will lose the right to file for compensation.
-You cannot be fired for reporting a work injury or for missing work because the injury.
+If the injury is not reported within 120 days, you will lose the right to file for compensation.
+You cannot legally be fired for reporting a work injury.

 What happens next in the workers’ compensation process?